ne0ndrag0n/BlastBASIC/doc/grammar.md

 exprStatement -> expression \n

-forStatement -> "for" IDENTIFIER "=" IDENTIFIER "to" IDENTIFIER ( "every" IDENTIFIER )? \n
+forStatement -> "for" IDENTIFIER "=" expression "to" expression ( "every" expression )? \n
 				declaration* "end"

 ifStatement -> "if" expression "then" declaration*